ArchiveBox/docs/Publishing-Your-Archive.md

 This server is enabled out-of-the-box if you're using `docker-compose` to run ArchiveBox, and there is a commented-out example nginx config with SSL set up as well.

+> [!TIP]
-(You can also use nginx to serve the static `/archive/` dir directly from the filesystem to reduce load on the ArchiveBox webserver.)
+> Advanced: You can use nginx to serve the static `/archive/` dir directly from the filesystem to increase performance.

 <br/>